What is a c-section?

 - Prematurity or extreme prematurity

-How quickly should the baby be delivered?
+How quickly should the baby be delivered with an emergency c-section?

-For some health conditions (cord prolapse, uterine rupture and fetal heart rate under 60 beat per minute), however, the time limit is far shorter (10-20 minutes or less).
+For some health conditions (cord prolapse, uterine rupture and fetal heart rate under 60 beat per minute), however, the time limit is far shorter (5-20 minutes or less).

 Delayed C-Sections and the Risk of HIE

-The difficulty with delivery drugs is that mothers can react unpredictably to them – a dose which will have no effect in one mother may have a massive effect on another.
-This can cause the uterus to contract strongly and decrease blood flow even further to an already- distressed baby.
-Delivery instruments require specific training to use properly, as improper use can cause brain bleeding and trauma.
+The difficulty with induction of labor and delivery drugs is that mothers can react unpredictably to them.
+A dose which will have little effect on one mother may have a massive effect on another.
+Delivery drugs can cause the uterus to contract strongly and decrease blood flow even further to an already- distressed baby.
+If medical professionals do decide to use medications like Pitocin or Cytotec to induce and speed up labor, they need to watch the situation carefully so that the baby does not become in danger of losing oxygen.

 When should I contact an attorney?